ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 3. Based on the data, U.S GDP does not seem to be a major influence on the decreaing Air Pollutants AQIs

+## Other Factors to Consider
+Note: Due to time constraints the scope of this preject was limited to a focus on U.S data.
+In addition, we limited the "potential influence on aqi levels" discussion to an analysis of GDP's potential influence.

+### Analyses to consider:

+* Populations growth vs Pollution levels

+* Effect of vehicles on pollution levels

+* Effect of energy consumption on pollution levels

+* Effect of Pollution on other illnesses such as cardiovascular and lung cancer

+* Other (not considered) factors that make certain regions of the world more polluted than others

+* Same study for several countries